Table of Contents

 6 cases when salary deduction is allowed

-An employee cannot deduct salary or impose a fine for an act committed outside the workplace unless it is related to the work, the behavior with other employees, or the employer as per Article 70 of Saudi Labor Law.
+An employer cannot deduct salary or impose a fine for an act committed outside the workplace unless it is related to the work, the behavior with other employees, or the employer as per Article 70 of Saudi Labor Law.

 The Human Rights Commission in Saudi Arabia has clarified six scenarios in which the employer has the right to deduct the salary of his employee without his approval.